davideast/bolt-sublime/README.md

 ### I am not a Sublime Text 3 expert.

+This is not an offically supported Firebase repo.
+This is community-based.
+So PRs are totally accepted.
 This is a rough fork of [Brian Ford's JavaScript Sublime Pacakge](https://github.com/btford/sublime-text-javascript).

-PRs accepted :)

 ## Installation - OSX
 1. Clone the repo